IanFinlayson/exploring-cs/chapter04.md

 + operation.
 Because these are numbers, this results in getting the sum of the two.
 This is why types are important --- if they were strings it would have joined them.
-The result of the addition is stored in the variable called \"total\" which is then printed to the screen.
+The result of the addition is stored in the variable called "total" which is then printed to the screen.

 Of course Python has other operations besides just addition.
 Below is a list of some operators that Python supports: